Digital Evidence Class Descriptions

 This Online course provides an assessment of what to expect in the courtroom when a digital evidence case is involved, as well as the requirements for delivering expert testimony.
 It covers the current status of forensic digital evidence from both the scientific and legal perspectives in both criminal and civil cases.
 Students will see suggestions from prosecutors on testimony relating to digital evidence.
 Students will also see the process of qualifying an expert in court by prosecution and defense.
 You will see breakdowns, explanations and easy charts explaining the different media and binary terms.
 This course will prepare all law enforcement officers with a good basic understanding of digital evidence expertise including digital media terms, computer forensic terms and general strategy for good testimony involving computers and other digital media.

-This course is a prerequisite to any computer forensics course at the American Academy of Applied Forensics.
 It is an introduction to basic hardware concepts of PC systems and provides an intense coverage of computer hardware and the functionality of the inner components.
 Students will learn to recognize and manipulate the main components of a typical PC and understand their functions.
 They will disassemble a computer in its entirety and rebuild it from the motherboard up.
 Students will also build a PC from scratch and load the operating system.
 By the end of class, students will be well versed in the basic functions of major PC hardware and component technology and be able to build a computer in class.
 Successful completion of this course prepares students to pursue training in computer forensic examination that requires a thorough knowledge of hardware components.

 Prerequisite: Introduction to Computer Forensics